joinnextblock/protocol-attn/NIP-X4.md

 ## Benefits and Outcomes

-- **For PROMOTION VIEWERS**: More engaging and relevant content viewing experience
+- **For PROMOTION Viewers**: More engaging and relevant content viewing experience
 - **For PROMOTERS**: Better targeting and higher engagement rates
 - **For BILLBOARDs**: Enhanced matching capability and value proposition
 - **For Ecosystem**: More efficient marketplace with quality-based incentives